1000 E. University Ave.

 Full-time: A student taking 12 or more credit hours at the undergraduate level or 9 or more credit hours at the graduate level is considered a full-time student.
 During the summer session, undergraduate students enrolled in 6 or more credit hours and graduate students enrolled in 4.5 or more credit hours are considered full-time.

 Grade point average: The semester grade point average (GPA) is the sum of all grade points earned in a semester or term divided by all credit hours attempted for letter grade.
 Credit hours in courses in which marks of I, W, S, or U were assigned are excluded.
-The cumulative grade point average is the average of all grades earned at UW.
+The cumulative grade point average is the sum of all grade points earned at UW divided by the sum of all credit hours attempted at UW for a letter grade, for all non-excluded courses.

 Lower-division course: Courses normally taken during the freshman and sophomore years.
-Lower division courses are those numbered between 1000 and 2999.
+Lower division courses are those numbered between 1000 and 2999, inclusive.

 Major: The primary disciplinary interest or academic subject area of a student as represented by one of the curricula offered by the various academic departments.
 The undergraduate degree may or may not carry the same title as the major.
 Every student has one or more majors but may or may not have a minor or concentration.